NvChad/nvchad.github.io/docs/config/Custom config.md

    },
 }
 ```
+- NOTE: check our base16 repo's integration section to know the default hl groups used

 - You can even use the path of the table in hl_override table (make sure u load it in variable before) like :